Our foundation is founded on 22 May 2009. On this page you learn more about our history until September 2024.

 2009 - 2019

-In 2008 our chairperson, Monique Derrez, went on her first mission to Tanzania, to the village of Peramiho in the region of Ruvuma.
-She was stationed in its missionary hospital as a physiotherapist – her original profession.
+In 2008, our chairperson, Monique Derrez, embarked on her first mission to Tanzania, specifically to the village of Peramiho in the Ruvuma region.
+She served as a physiotherapist at the local missionary hospital—her original profession.

-There and then she lost her heart to this village and its people.
-She wanted to do more than work for only 4 weeks per year.
-So she and two others founded Stichting Peramiho, on May 22, 2009 to support the local community and their projects.
-'Stichting' is the Dutch word for 'foundation'.
+During her time there, she fell in love with the village and its people.
+Realizing she wanted to do more than just work for four weeks each year, Monique, along with two others, founded Stichting Peramiho on May 22, 2009, to support the local community and its projects.
+(In Dutch, ‘Stichting’ means ‘foundation.’)

 11 water wells